SoftengPoliTo/SoftwareMetrics/README.md

 ## Metrics

-### All desired metrics
+### Considered metrics

+- SLOC
+- LOC
+- LLOC
+- CLOC
 - CC
-- CE
-- CHANGE
-- C&K
-- CLOC
 - Halstead
-- JLOC
-- LOC
-- LCOM2
 - MI
+- NOM
+- STAT
+- CHANGE
 - MPC
-- NOM
 - NPM
-- STAT
 - WMC
+- C&K
+- LCOM2
+- CE

-### Not used
+### Implemented metrics
- - **CHANGE:** This metric is not considered for now, because it analyses different versions of the same code.

- - **JLOC:** JavaDoc Lines of Code, it returns the number of JavaDoc lines.
-It can only be applied to `Java` code, but it is possible to create a similar metric for the `Rust` code.

-### Not yet added
- - **LCOM2:** Lack of Cohesion in methods.
-Evolution of LCOM by C&K.

- - **STAT:** It counts the Number of Statements in a method.

- - **MPC:** Message Passing Coupling, it is a metric from the Li & Henry suite.

- - **NPM:** Number of Public Methods.
-It returns the number of methods in a class that are declared as public.
+ - **SLOC:** Source Lines of Code.
+It returns the total number of lines in a file.

- - **CE:** Efferent Coupling, it can be computed per-class only.

-### Used ones:
  - **LOC:** Lines of Code.
-It returns the number of non-blank lines in a code.
+It returns the number of instruction and comment lines in a file.

  - **LLOC:** Logical Lines of Code.
-It returns the logical number of lines in a file.

- - **SLOC:** Source Lines of Code.
-It returns the total number of lines in a file.
+It returns the number of logical and comment lines in a file

  - **CLOC:** Comment Lines of Code, it returns the number of comment lines in a file.

  - **CC:** McCabe's Cyclomatic Complexity.

- - **C&K:** Chidamber & Kemerer can be computed per-class only.
-Currently, we support only 4 of the 6 metrics defined by this metric suite.

  - **Halstead:** It calculates the Halstead suite.

+### Metrics to be implemented

  - **MI:** Maintainability Index, it is per-function calculated metric.

+ - **NOM:** Number of Methods.
+It is a per-class and per-file metric.

+ - **STAT:** It counts the Number of Statements in a method.

+ - **CHANGE:** It analyses different versions of the same code.

+### Class metrics (not to be implemented)

+ - **MPC:** Message Passing Coupling, it is a metric from the Li & Henry suite.

+ - **NPM:** Number of Public Methods.
+It returns the number of methods in a class that are declared as public.

  - **WMC:** McCabe's Weighted Methods Count.
 It sums the CC of each methods in a class.
 Hence, it is a per-class calculated function.

- - **NOM:** Number of Methods.
-It is a per-class and per-file metric.
+ - **C&K:** Chidamber & Kemerer can be computed per-class only.
+Currently, we support only 4 of the 6 metrics defined by this metric suite.

+ - **LCOM2:** Lack of Cohesion in methods.
+Evolution of LCOM by C&K.

+ - **CE:** Efferent Coupling, it can be computed per-class only.